Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 - Missouri has not covered the spread yet this season.

-- The Tigers have been favored by 16 points or more two times this season and have not covered the spread in any of them.
+- The Tigers have yet to cover the spread this season when favored by 16.5 points or more.

-- Missouri's games this year have gone over the total in five out of seven opportunities (71.4%).

-- The Tigers score 34.4 points per game, comparable to the 35.4 per contest the Commodores surrender.
+- The Tigers average 34.4 points per game, comparable to the 35.4 per contest the Commodores surrender.

-- When Missouri records more than 35.4 points, it is 0-2 against the spread and 2-0 overall.

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.